-For more information on how to find the exact trailheads for these Utah slot canyons, please check out my individual travel guides for each hike.
+For more detailed information on how to find the exact trailheads for these Utah slot canyons, you can check out my individual travel guides for each hike.

 As always, please remember to keep the trail clean, be considerate of other hikers, and leave no trace.
 Thanks and happy travels!